prasanth100v/Git-and-Github/Company Workflow.md

 ## 🔄 End-to-End Workflow :
 > “In my daily workflow, I create a feature branch, commit small logical changes, push to GitHub,
 > raise a pull request, address reviews, and merge to main.
-CI/CD then runs automatically using GitHub Actions.”
+CI/CD then runs automatically using GitHub Actions and Argo CD.”

 # 🔐 Connect a Private Repository to Git on Linux